AnggaR96s/Reforestation/README.md

-## How do you organize a space party?
-You planet.
+## Thanks for explaining the word "many" to me.
+It means a lot.